 In addition to prohibiting age discrimination, the Age Discrimination in Employment Act prohibits covered employees any retaliation that employers may impose if the employee (1) opposed any practice made in an unlawful employment practice by the Act; or makes a charge, testifies, assists, or participates in any manner in an investigation, proceeding or hearing under the ADEA.
 See 29.
 USC Section 623(d).

-What is the Age Discrimination Act (ADEA)?
+What is the Age Discrimination in Employment Act (ADEA)?

+Is age a protected class?
 The Colorado Age Discrimination in Employment Act protects against individuals 40 years or older.
 As an employer, you should also be aware that you may not show intra-class discrimination.
 An example may include an EEOC complaint where the employee alleges that you are favoring a 50-year –old employee over a 70-year old employee.

 Under the Age Discrimination in Employment Act, no person can: